SergySanJj/SimpleCheckers/README.md

 # Simple Checkers

-An Android based game, developed by using native Android tools.
+This is an Android based game where you can play checkers with bot, developed by using native Android tools.

 ## GUI examples